dustinmoris/Firewall/README.md

 - `ExceptFromCountry(IList<CountryCode> allowedCountries)`: This rule enables access to requests which originated from one of the specified countries.
 - `ExceptWhen(Func<HttpContext, bool> filter)`: This rule enables a custom request filter to be applied (see [Custom Filter Rules](#custom-filter-rules) for more info).

 A HTTP request only needs to satisfy a single rule in order to pass the Firewall access control layer.
-The order of the rules specifies the order in which an incoming HTTP request gets validated.
-It is advisable to specify simple/quick rules first before declaring more complex rules.
+The reverse order of the rules specifies the order in which an incoming HTTP request gets validated.
+It is advisable to specify simple/quick rules at the end as they will get executed first.

 ### Cloudflare Support